-Appux is a developing project to offer a collection of internet services to my local community, free of charge.
-I hope to include:
+Appux is a project to offer a collection of internet services to my local community, free of charge.
+So far this includes:

 To be clear, it's an old-school setup: A collection of computers in my bedroom.
 It's an unpaid volunteer project, a labor of love; there's no high availability this or site reliability team that.
-There are nightly encrypted offsite backups, but if I need to make an adjustment to the network, or someone unplugs the cable modem by mistake (the one thing not on battery backup), it's gonna be unavailable for a few minutes.
+There are nightly encrypted offsite backups, but if a server goes down and I need to replace it, or I have to reconfigure the network, or there's a prolonged power outage, it's gonna be unavailable for a bit.

 The mission of Appux is to help people gain more privacy in their communications and digital works; the main strategy is to allow people to divest their data from large corporate silos such as Facebook, Google, and Apple by giving them alternative software that places user privacy and control as a top priority.